YarBurArt/ToDo-learn-django/README.md

 Todo is a to-do list application that allows users to create a list of tasks that they need to complete.
 The project also includes several microservices, such as weather, check-in and blogging.
 A full CRUD is found in various forms.

+There is also a frontend on react with dynamic loading from DRF, but it's done in an interesting way for the purpose of understanding react.
 ## Install

 To work with the project, you will need to: